Skelda/Zapoctak/README.md

             - `insertionSortStep()`: Performs one step of the Insertion Sort algorithm.
             - `drawInsertion()`: Draws the Insertion Sort visualization.
             - `drawRectangle()`: Draws a rectangle representing an element in the list.
+    - [drawRect.py](https://github.com/Skelda/Zapoctak/blob/main/Sorting_algorithms/drawRect.py): Contains the function to draw a rectangle representing an element in the list.
+        - **Functions**:
+            - `drawRectangle()`: Draws a rectangle representing an element in the list.
     - [__init__.py](https://github.com/Skelda/Zapoctak/blob/main/Sorting_algorithms/__init__.py): Initializes the Sorting_algorithms module.

 - [run_normal.py](https://github.com/Skelda/Zapoctak/blob/main/run_normal.py): Script to run the sorting visualizations synchronously.